ACH Universal allows you to easily create ACH (and EFT) transactions for:

-Tip: The system defaults to CHK Checking and the SEC code you specified in ACH Setup.
+Tip: The system defaults to CHK Checking and the SEC code you specified in the ACH Setup.

 5. Create a test file

-Click on the QuickBooks Integration Window icon to open it and click on 'View Transactions and select a date range that has transactions in your bank account and click 'View'.
+Click on the QuickBooks Integration Window icon to open it, click on 'View Transactions and select a date range that has the completed transactions in your bank register and click 'View'.

 Click on the 'Send transactions to ACH Universal' at the bottom to create your ACH/Nacha file.

-It will NOT be sent to your bank - the ACH file is saved in the software.
-You will upload it through their web portal.
+It will NOT be sent to your bank automatically - the ACH file is saved in the software.
+The bank will give you instructions for transmitting the file.
+Typically, you will upload it through their web portal.